How to Create a Winning Sales Process (+ Free Template)

 - Compiling a list of email addresses and phone numbers from contacts met at a trade show

-Thoroughly researching prospects helps you create customer profiles to incorporate into your selling process.
+Thoroughly researching prospects helps you create customer profiles to incorporate into your selling workflow.
 Customer profiles enable you to tailor your sales approach based on behaviors, interests, or demographic information.
-This helps you generate more qualified leads and gives you a higher likelihood of converting leads into closed business as well as turning closed business into recurring revenue.
+This helps you generate more qualified leads and gives you a higher likelihood of converting leads into closed business as well as turning a closed business into recurring revenue.

 For example, if you are selling a subscription-based food delivery service, divide each customer type into a profile based on the type of food they like in their subscription package.
 Once divided, alter promotions based on interest types to create special offers more likely to appeal to a particular customer profile.

-Generating online leads stage: How will you create or obtain contact lists of potential customers?
+How will you create or obtain contact lists of potential customers?

-When creating sales process steps in the generating online leads stage, consider any activities that bring inbound leads or compile contact information for you.
+When creating sales process steps in the generating online leads stage, consider activities that bring inbound leads or compile contact information for you.
 Some examples include using online advertising, buying lead lists, networking, or utilizing content marketing.
 Activities in this stage may also involve cross-team collaboration between sales and marketing departments, particularly when using search-optimized content or landing pages to produce website traffic.

 - Creating a landing page with an online web form for inbound lead submissions

-- Auto-syncing online web form submissions to your CRM database for sales rep assignment and to your email marketing platform for nurturing campaigns
+- Auto-syncing online web form submissions to your CRM database for sales rep assignment and your email marketing platform for nurturing campaigns

 - Purchasing targeted contact lead lists from an online database and uploading them to your CRM

-Introducing your business’ products or services involves different activities in your sales workflow, such as cold calling, mass or personalized email marketing, or even door-to-door selling.
+Introducing your business’ products or services involves different activities in your selling workflow, such as cold calling, mass or personalized email marketing, or even door-to-door selling.
 Techniques depend on your preference, customer types, and sales methodology.

 A sales methodology is a set of principles for acting within a sales stage.
 For example, while introducing products or services, you may use the Situation, Problem, Implication, and Need-Payoff (SPIN) selling methodology, using questions to find pain points and solutions.
 This methodology works better in a cold calling environment with direct contact with a lead since it typically requires back-and-forth conversation.